 - FDR: New Deal or Raw Deal? – Burton Folsom: FDR was a charismatic politician who knew little to nothing of economics and had never run a business.
 He was also less than honest.
 Read Folsom’s assessment of the FDR programs that nearly destroyed our country and are still having serious repercussions.
 Think we have too much government interference in our daily lives?
 Blame FDR.

 - End the Fed & Liberty Defined – Ron Paul: What is the Fed?
 Why does it exist, who created it and who does it really benefit?
 Before 1913 we didn’t have it or the debt monster it has created.
-Ron Paul is seemingly the only politician to actually have a grasp of true economics.
+Ron Paul is seemingly the only politician around to actually have a grasp of true economics.

 - The Dehydrator Bible – Jennifer Mac Kenzie: Want to preserve those veggies?
 What about some yogurt treats?
 It is amazing what you can dehydrate!
-Added bonus of recipes on how to use what you dehydrate!
+Added bonus of recipes on how to use what you dehydrate.

 - The Creature from Jekyll Island -A Second Look at the Federal Reserve – G. Edward Griffin – One of the most fascinating books on how central banking was created, by whom and for what purpose.
 Written so you can understand the topic.
 Has some conspiracy theories that might not sit well, but are informational.